LIMUNIMI/ContextAwareAMT/README.rst

 #.
 Create the MIDI file for the initial template: ``python run.py -sc``
 #.
 Synthesize the midi scale and name it ``pianoteq_scales.mp3`` (TODO: resynthesize using pycarla)
 #.
 Compute the initial template and save it to file: ``python run.py --template``

-2. Training the generic model
------------------------------

 #.
 Apply NMF and extract notes for velocity estimation: ``python run.py -v -r -c orig``
 #.
 Apply NMF and extract frames for pedaling estimation: ``python run.py -p -r -c orig``

+   * Train set: 20 songs for specific contexts, 847 for the orig
+   * Validation set: 10 songs for specific contexts, 77 for the orig
+   * Test set: 25 songs for specific contexts, 28 for the orig

+2. Training the generic model
+-----------------------------

 #.
 Look for hyper-parameters for velocity using the original context: ``python
    run.py -v -sk -c orig``.
 We obtained hyperparams defined in ``settings.py`` and loss function of 0.10486 (about like the dummy predictor but there is